easegress-io/easegress/doc/developer-guide.md

 ## Architecture

 The following diagram describes the high-level architecture of Easegress.
-The Cluster component is responsible for synchronizing data between of different nodes or after restarts.
+The Cluster component is responsible for synchronizing data among different nodes or after restarts.
 The Supervisor manages the lifecycle of all kinds of objects.

 ![architecture](./imgs/architecture.png)